 Construction Litigation & Arbitration

 At Fahl & Donaldson, PLLC, we are skilled, effective litigators in a wide variety of construction matters.
-When a construction dispute cannot be resolved, our attorneys are ready to go to trial or arbitration to protect your interests.
+When a construction dispute cannot be resolved, our Houston construction litigation attorneys are ready to go to trial or arbitration to protect your interests.
 We make every case trial-ready because that is the best way to achieve optimal results for our clients, even if the case is ultimately resolved outside of court or in an arbitration hearing.

 We provide representation in matters of dispute resolution, including litigation and arbitration of claims involving defective design, defective construction, bid protests, scope of work issues, schedule delay and disruption, mechanics’ and materialmen’s liens, contractor default, payment bond claims, performance bond defaults, contractor or subcontractor termination, force majeure, start-up, warranty, unforeseen conditions, and other construction-related disputes.

 Disputes can arise at any stage of a construction project, potentially causing delays, increased costs, and damage to professional relationships.
 When these disputes occur, it is essential to have a knowledgeable and experienced Houston construction litigation lawyer on your side.

 At Fahl & Donaldson, PLLC, our Houston, TX construction litigation and arbitration attorneys handle various types of disputes, including but not limited to:

 Breach of contract: This is one of the most common types of construction disputes.
 It involves allegations that one party failed to meet their obligations as specified in the construction contract.

 Contract interpretation: Disagreements can arise over the interpretation of contract terms, leading to disputes about responsibilities, scope changes, or payment issues.